Different Types of Orders Available with Brokers

 Bracket Order

-A bracket order combines multiple types of orders into one comprehensive strategy.
+Placing bracket orders combines multiple types of orders into one comprehensive strategy.
 It consists of three components: the entry order, target order, and stop loss order.
 With a bracket order, you can set a profit target and a stop loss level simultaneously, ensuring that you have predefined exit points for your trades.
 This type of order is especially popular among traders who want to automate their trading strategies.

 Free Registration for Stock Market Tips ( Advisory Services)